 The peculiarity of the charges against the United States is that they don’t match with either the way America normally behaves or much less so with the way Americans see themselves.
 As any sample of books written by American academics will immediately reveal, there can hardly be any question that the United States has often been an arrogant power, sometimes hypocritical and frequently unwise.
 Also, there’s no question that those and other features of American behavior and example sometimes cause envy and resentment.
 As The Economist argued, “America defends its interests, sometimes skillfully, sometimes clumsily, just as others countries do.
 Since power, like nature, abhors a vacuum, it stems into places where disorder reigns.
 On the whole, it should do so more, not less often” (September 22nd, 2001).
 What separates the United States from all previous major powers in history is that it is the least territorial and the most idealistic of them all.
 Americans see themselves as a benign power and are often embarrassed by the use of power, and much more so of force; hardly the behavior that was the trademark of the Greek, Roman, British or Soviet empires in their times.
 In stark contrast with those hegemons, Americans like to be loved as they project their power.
 There’s no question Americans have an uphill selling job to do.

 Lukewarm, when not negative, reactions in many places around the world are not difficult to fathom.
 For good or ill, American foreign policy has not always been all that successful, particularly in winning the hearts and minds of people at large.
-Also, expediency, particularly during the years of the Cold War, often meant supporting, and often sustaining, unpopular, illegitimate governments in power.
-It is easy to see this as a cause for resentment, as millions of Asians, Africans and Latin Americans endlessly exhibit.
+Also, expediency, particularly during the years of the Cold War, often meant supporting and sustaining unpopular, illegitimate governments in power.
+It is easy to see this as a cause for resentment, as millions of Asians, Africans, and Latin Americans endlessly exhibit.
 But what these terrorist strikes show is that some people go well beyond resentment.
 While many Latin Americans or Asians responded to the attacks by paying lip service to the United States and then going back to their business of criticizing it, the hatred shown in the attacks themselves is another story.

-The main difference among those that resent the United States and those that attacked it seems to involve the religious component.
+The main difference between those that resent the United States and those that attacked it seems to involve the religious component.
 The growing politicization of Islam, particularly against the United States, is nothing new.
 Many Muslim and Arab governments, usually of a semi-authoritarian nature have often become promoters of a negative view of America in order to survive.
 Hence, they have allowed for all of America’s ills to become the only image those societies receive.
-Inevitably, not only the image, but also perceptions of the United States end up being distorted.
+Inevitably, not only the image but also perceptions of the United States end up being distorted.
 Furthermore, there has long been a noticeable split between moderate political leaders and radical citizens in several nations of that region.
 Fundamentalist Islamic groups have plagued key countries for years and their governments have catered to them.
 Needless to argue, in this context, the United States cannot be perceived as an honest broker in the Middle East peace negotiations or as a liberal society when it is seen as sustaining an illegitimate government.
 In accommodating its opposition, the regime that has been sustained by Washington ends up biting the hand of its benefactor.

 Many have tried to explain these dynamics in a broad context.
-Over the past decade two American academics put forth their grand views of the future.
+Over the past decade, two American academics put forth their grand views of the future.
 In an article titled “The End of History,” published in 1989, Francis Fukuyama argued that the American victory over the Soviet Union would end all disputes and, thus, open up the world for a different kind of development.
 The end of history was meant to be a metaphor for the beginning of an era free of major conflict, where the values of democracy and capitalism would reign.
 Around the same time, taking a different approach, but equally ambitious, Samuel Huntington wrote The Clash of Civilizations.
 Implicitly rejecting Fukuyama’s benign take, Huntington’s main argument was that the future would no longer be characterized by conflict among nations but among civilizations, ideas and cultures.
 Over the years, many observers thought that Huntington had won the intellectual argument and the recent terrorist attacks seemed to confirm that view.

 Huntington’s thesis is extremely powerful and attractive and, at first sight, would in fact seem to be confirmed.
 Despite appearances, however, the events of September eleven tend to weaken his argument.
-The nature of those attacks and the multiplicity of reactions that they have produced around the world suggest that the clash and confrontation is less among civilizations than within them.
+The nature of those attacks and the multiplicity of reactions that they have produced around the world suggest that the clash and confrontation are less common among civilizations than within them.
 Just as there are profound differences in the West, the Islamic world is besieged by conflict about the past and about the future.
 Although the specifics might be different, including the language, the disputes in the Muslim world, as in Europe or Latin America, are about the same things: about capitalism and globalization, the environment and industry, democracy and freedom, regulation and free markets.
 The contrasts and contradictions between a modern and progressive vision and a medieval one are not a privilege of the West.

 Does this restatement of Huntington’s thesis change the debate?
 In a way it does.
 Fukuyama’s thesis was both very simplistic at first sight, while more sophisticated if one delved into it carefully.
 If one accepts the hypothesis that most societies are split into different cultures (using Huntington’s terminology), then Fukuyama may ultimately be right: after all, the core of his argument was that liberal society would win out.
 In this sense, he could easily argue that in many Muslim nations there’s a modern, liberal society in the making that will ultimately win out.
-Whichever it may be, the fact remains that the causes and culprits of these events are more complex than it would appear at first sight and expose deep historical roots.
+Whichever it may be, the fact remains that the causes and culprits of these events are more complex than they would appear at first sight and expose deep historical roots.

 In light of the attacks, there are two ways to see the future.
 One, the one that accepts the thesis of the clash of civilizations, would look for an all-out assault against the alleged culprits and the nations that harbor them.
 The other, one that recognizes the complexity of the phenomenon and its inherent shades of gray, would take a far more parsimonious view of the future.
 While military action may be necessary, the concerns of those that espouse a more complex reading of the events point to the damage that might occur to the values that inspire American democracy—freedom and due process of law—and to the rights of the innocent civilians that could suffer from a reprisal.
-In fact, history has shown that one of the strongest root-causes of terrorism lies in the abuse, torture and violation of rights that innocent people suffer, which then turn them into blind fanatics or radicals seeking revenge.
+In fact, history has shown that one of the strongest root causes of terrorism lies in the abuse, torture, and violation of rights that innocent people suffer, which then turn them into blind fanatics or radicals seeking revenge.
 One way to guarantee future terrorist attacks lies in creating and multiplying its seeds by abusing innocent populations.

 The demand for retribution and revenge is easy to explain and justify.
-Americans have every right to feel attacked, violated and abused.
+Americans have every right to feel attacked, violated, and abused.
 And they have been.
 Punishment of the culprits should be exemplary.
 But that punishment should not be, ought not to be, at the expense of the values that are the mainstay of the West and of the United States in particular, such as liberty, the rule of law and democracy.
-The reason for this is not only moral, but also essentially practical.
-The best way to nurture the hatred and the nihilism that were shown in these events is by responding with more hatred in the form of unjustifiable destruction, violation of the dignity and rights of innocent people and the abandonment of the basic features of the rule of law, which is what differentiates an autocracy from a democracy, of which the United States is the world’s prime example.
+The reason for this is not only moral but also essentially practical.
+The best way to nurture the hatred and the nihilism that were shown in these events is by responding with more hatred in the form of unjustifiable destruction, violation of the dignity and rights of innocent people, and the abandonment of the basic features of the rule of law, which is what differentiates an autocracy from democracy, of which the United States is the world’s prime example.

-Terrorism has as its prime objective not only to destroy and demoralize, but also to foster a sense of chaos.
-It seeks to destroy the spine of a society by undermining its values and generating forces willing to sacrifice its very democratic nature in order to confront the common enemy.
+Terrorism has as its prime objective not only to destroy and demoralize but also to foster a sense of chaos.
+It seeks to destroy the spine of society by undermining its values and generating forces willing to sacrifice its very democratic nature in order to confront the common enemy.
 In this sense, as bin Laden’s statements exemplify, the terrorists’ main aim is political: they use terror to advance a cause.
-In this, counter to conventional wisdom, terrorists are absolutely rational: they know what the want and have found a way to advance their interests.
+In this, counter to conventional wisdom, terrorists are absolutely rational: they know what they want and have found a way to advance their interests.
 What these terrorists may not have counted on is that their own front is not unanimous about their cause.
 The deep social divisions that are obvious in places such as Algeria, but also in Egypt, are at least as profound as those in Western nations.
 Given this, it is critical to fight terrorism with weapons that could ultimately defeat it, rather than running the risk of further nurturing it with the wrong measures.

 Not all societies have developed and consolidated a democratic and liberal culture, such as that of the United States or many European nations.
 Few have placed citizenship and rights as the raison d’être of democracy and development.
 Although this may be seen as a Eurocentric perspective, anyone who has observed the dynamics of conflict in societies as varied and different as China, Egypt, Mexico, Argentina or Indonesia, would end up recognizing that no society has unanimity of views about the future.
 Not all Saudis share the same values or outlook, just as not all Americans do.
 There are significant philosophical and cultural cleavages in every society.
 The question, from a liberal perspective (in a classical sense) is how to help strengthen those parts of each society that are liberal and Western in outlook and skew the odds of their success—but with the weapons of a liberal society.